Blocks are the base for every page

 Moving a block

 Blocks can be moved by clicking on the drag icon (4 dots) and dragging it to another spot on the same page.
-The block can be moved to where the page is showing a purple horizontal bar.
+The block can be moved to where the page shows a purple horizontal bar.

-💡 You can not move a block to a different page.
-If you want to move this block to another page of your Foleon Doc, you can copy it to your clipboard.
+💡 You cannot move a block to a different page.
+If you want to move a block to another page in your Doc, you can copy it to your clipboard and drag it onto the other page.

 All block settings explained

 Every block has its own settings.
-They can be edited by hovering over the block and clicking on the gear icon in the purple settings bar in the top left corner of the block.
+You can edit them by hovering over the block and clicking on the gear icon in the purple settings bar at the top left corner of the block.

 ⚠️ If you're working with the Content Builder, you have reduced block settings.
-It's only possible to set limited options for general settingsbackground, and spacing
+You can only set limited options for general settings, background, and spacing.

 From the general settings, you have a few options that are important for the general behavior of your block.